NathanNeurotic/AI/README.md

 ### Linting

-Run ESLint to check for code quality issues:
+Ensure dependencies are installed with `npm install` and run ESLint to check for code quality issues:

 ```bash
 npm run lint